Our job is to protect the public and keep Nottinghamshire a safe place for people to live and work in and visit.

 Internationally famous for Sherwood Forest, home of the Robin Hood legend, the principle of serving and protecting our communities remains just as true as it did back then.

-This success is largely due to our dedicated workforce of just under 4,000 officers and staff, who are supported by a growing army of hundreds of Special Constables, cadets and volunteers.
+The force has a dedicated workforce of just under 3,200 officers and staff, who are supported by a growing army of hundreds of Special Constables, cadets and volunteers.

-Policing in Nottinghamshire is divided into two areas, known as divisions - City Division and County Division.
+Policing in Nottinghamshire is divided into two thematic areas, known as Uniformed Operations, and Intelligence and Investigations.

-Each of the two divisions is headed by a Chief Superintendent, known as the Divisional Commander, who is responsible for the policing of the area.
+Each of the two areas is headed by a Chief Superintendent who is responsible for the policing of the area, and the teams within them.

-Each division is sub-divided into a number of Neighbourhood Policing Areas, each of which is headed by a Neighbourhood Policing Inspector.
+Nottinghamshire is also divided into a number of Neighbourhood Policing Areas, each of which is headed by a Neighbourhood Policing Inspector.

 Each neighbourhood is policed by a dedicated team made up of police officers, special constables and police community support officers (PCSOs), alongside community protection officers or neighbourhood wardens employed by local councils.